goldnarms/IconWiki/Development-Environment-Setup.md

 1. If errors occur, repeat `npm install`.

 ## MongoDB
-iCon uses the NoSQL database MongoDB, which must be installed on localhost.
+iCon uses the NoSQL database MongoDB.
+MongoDB can be installed on localhost, or you may use the MongoHQ test database to develop on.

+### Either: Install MongoDB on localhost
 1. [Download and install MongoDB](http://docs.mongodb.org/manual/installation/).
 1. Start MongoDB by executing `mongod`, a log message should appear.
 1. Test if MongoDB is working by execution the MongoDB shell: `mongo`.
 A `>` prompt should appear.
 1. Execute `show dbs` to display a list of local databases.
 1. `exit` the shell.

-### Database initialization
+#### Database initialization

 When first installed, MongoDB is missing the iCon database.
 This needs to be initialized.